zendeskgarden/css-components/.github/CONTRIBUTING.md

 template](PULL_REQUEST_TEMPLATE.md) will help us determine how to version your contributions.

-All changes are recorded in applicable CHANGELOG files.
+All changes are recorded in applicable package CHANGELOG files.

 ## Development Workflow